-In his ESPN column that I regularly read, Bill Simmons, a.k.a. the “Sports Guy” writes about the controversy that ensued when a basketball player, Charles Villanueva, claimed that another basketball player, Kevin Garnett, called him a “cancer patient” while trash talking during an NBA game.
+In his ESPN column that I regularly read, Bill Simmons, a.k.a. the “Sports Guy” writes about the controversy that ensued when a basketball player, Charles Villanueva, claimed that another basketball player, Kevin Garnett, called him a “cancer patient” while trash-talking during an NBA game.
 Villanueva suffers from a condition that does not allow him to grow hair.

-The Sports Guy praises in a sidebar to his column (an opinion piece that is oddly sponsored by Miller Lite) the reaction of former NBA player television analysts who candidly said that trash talk is ubiquitous in the NBA and they have heard a lot worse on the court.
+The Sports Guy praises in a sidebar to his column (an opinion piece that is oddly sponsored by Miller Lite) the reaction of former NBA player television analysts who candidly said that trash talk is ubiquitous in the NBA and they have heard much worse on the court.
 The gist of the Sports Guy’s opinion was it is good to hear insiders telling it to us like it really is as opposed to trotting out the usually trite and politically correct answer.

 Another great sports example: concussions in the NFL.
 Just a few years ago, all 32 NFL teams were handling this issue negligently.
 Roger Goodell would probably be the first person to tell you this.
 The “industry standard” on concussions changed in the blink of an eye.
 Heck, we even got a new verb out of it: concussed.
-The take home message: sometimes, everyone is getting it wrong.
+The take-home message: sometimes, everyone is getting it wrong.